 KVM management tools and their graphical user interfaces (GUIs) may still lack the maturity and array of features of other more mature desktop virtualization platforms.
 Tools like virt-manager and web interfaces exist, but they lack features and polish compared to commercial hypervisors.

 KVM VPS hosting is typically more expensive than shared hosting solutions.
 It has dedicated resources and advanced features.
-This higher cost may not be justifiable for users with simple storage needs or those on a tight budget.
+The additional cost might not be justified for users with basic storage needs, or for those working within a limited budget.

 Managing a KVM VPS often requires expertise in server admin and debugging.
 A managed VPS may be better for users not skilled with command-line interfaces.